How to Install Compression Packing

 - Make the right fiber choice.

-- Install the packing correctly (employ a tool that ensures ideal seating).
+- Install the packing correctly using best practices (employ a tool that ensures ideal seating).

 - Follow proper maintenance recommendations.